 The PAC-3 missile is a mobile, high-velocity, hit-to-kill interceptor developed to provide increased defense capability against short-range ballistic missiles, cruise missiles, and aircraft.
-Unlike earlier versions of the PATRIOT missile, which use an explosive warhead to destroy its target, the PAC-3 missile collides with its target in mid-air at extremely high speed, destroying the target and neutralizing it's payload.
-Other system upgrades include: improved radar performance allowing enhanced target discrimination; and new system software that improves determination of target launch and impact points and provides an interface with THAAD.
+Unlike earlier versions of the PATRIOT missile, which use an explosive warhead to destroy their targets, the PAC-3 missile collides with its target in mid-air at extremely high speed, destroying the target and neutralizing its payload.
+Other system upgrades include: improved radar performance allowing enhanced target discrimination and new system software that improves determination of target launch and impact points and provides an interface with THAAD.
 PAC-3 is currently deployed with the U.S. Army around the world.

 Is PAC-3 being developed by the MDA?

 No, the U.S. Army is responsible for production and further development of the PAC-3; the Missile Defense Agency remains responsible for the Ballistic Missile Defense System and PAC-3 interoperability and integration efforts.

 formerly called the Joint National Integration Center (JNIC)